Rakesh-vk/Springboot_CRUD/README.md

 2 generate the file.

+#open the application using the eclipse or Intelij or Spring tool suite(Windows).
+# test the database connection
+1 the connections can be tested before making farther implementation.
+2 to test the connection make change in the /src/main/resource/applicaion.properties file

 # Creating the model
 the model is file where we define the veriables to be used.